 For energy usage from electrically driven plant AEMO has provided LGA with actual electricity usage data from three gas fields with grid powered compression for analysis: QCLNG's Ruby Jo and Bellevue; and APLNG's Condabri.
-The electricity driven plant usage figures in Table 3-7 are based on data from January 2014 to January 2015.
-It is noted that while the data suggests there is some fixed electricity usage independent of gas production, the strong variation in this component from field to field suggests that there are site specific causes and the simple averages, which are more consistent, are used in the projections.

-These figures are 10% higher than the 2.4% estimated by Jacobs for the 2014 Projections and absent other changes to modelling or parameters, would lead to 10% higher electricity usage projections.
+This data is confidential but the usage estimates are slightly higher than the 2.4% estimated by Jacobs for the 2014 Projections and absent other changes to modelling or parameters, would lead to higher electricity usage projections.